-Since output is produced by labor, a permanent loss in GDP level implies a permanently lower employment rate-or equivalently, a 'jobless recovery'.
-Thus, the two panels in Fig. 1 illustrate two differences, one important and one trivial, between the U.S. experience and the Chinese experience: (i) The trivial difference is that the United States has a negative growth rate of -2 per cent during the recession period, while China has a positive growth rate of 6 per cent during the same period.
-But this difference is meaningless with regard to whether a country will experience a jobless recovery. (ii) The important difference is that the United States has taken path B (solid blue line) in Fig. 1(a) without undergoing the Z-shaped growth-correction period.
-The United States could have followed a different path after the recession (as indicated by the dashed blue line A in Fig. 1a), and China could have followed a jobless recovery path (as indicated by the dashed red line B in Fig. 1a).
+Since output is produced by labor, a permanent loss in GDP level implies a permanently lower employment rate-or equivalently, a "jobless recovery."
+Thus, the two panels in Figure 1 illustrate two differences, one important and one trivial, between the U.S. experience and the Chinese experience: (i) The trivial difference is that the United States has a negative growth rate of -2% during the recession period, while China has a positive growth rate of 6% during the same period.
+But this difference is meaningless with regard to whether a country will experience a jobless recovery. (ii) The important difference is that the United States has taken path B (blue line) in Figure 1A without undergoing the Z-shaped growthcorrection period.
+The United States could have followed a different path after the recession (as indicated by the blue dashed line A in Figure 1A), and China could have followed a jobless recovery path (as indicated by the red dashed line B in Figure 1A).